 Rakhine State, located in the western Myanmar, is the least developed of Myanmar’s 14 states and is characterised by widespread poverty, weak infrastructure, natural disasters, and a lack of opportunity for employment and income generation.

 Home to the Rohingya Muslims, Rakhine State has been affected by intercommunal conflict since 2012.
 The Rohingya Muslims are considered one of the most persecuted groups in the world.
 They are denied Burmese citizenship, despite having lived in Myanmar for generations, they cannot move freely within the country, and are often targeted for forced labour.
-The total stateless population of Rakhine State is estimated to be close to one million.
+The total stateless population of Rakhine State is estimated to be close to 1 million people.